Are Ohio OVI/DUI Penalties Too Harsh?

 Being under the influence of alcohol or nearly any type of controlled substance or illegal drugs can result in Ohio OVI charges.
 If convicted, there are multiple criminal penalties you could face:

-The length of your sentence and the amount of any fines you might be ordered to pay will be dependent on a number of factors, including whether this is your first offense, your BAC at the time, if you are a repeat offender, and whether anyone was injured or at risk due to you driving while impaired.
+The length of your sentence and the amount of any fines you might be ordered to pay will be dependent on a number of factors, including whether this is your first DUI offense, your BAC at the time, if you are a repeat offender, and whether anyone was injured or at risk due to you driving while impaired.

 Collateral OVI Penalties